-- Student' career decision-making process is often heavily influenced by prominent CHC concepts, especially filial piety, and hierarchical relationships with their parents. - Detween the student, parents and schools are often reported in engaging parents in CLD. - □ The challenge of overcoming career development beliefs, values, and attitudes might be the most serious problem facing CLD in Chinese societies today (Fan 2016)
+- Student' career decision-making process is often heavily influenced by prominent CHC concepts, especially filial piety, and hierarchical relationships with their parents. - Value conflicts or incoherence between the student, parents and schools are often reported in engaging parents in CLD. - The challenge of overcoming career development beliefs, values, and attitudes might be the most serious problem facing CLD in Chinese societies today (Fan 2016)